clinstone/Capstone/final-proposal.md

   * [Simplified Acute Physiology Score II (SAPS II)](https://en.wikipedia.org/wiki/SAPS_II)
   * [Sequential Organ Failure Assessment (SOFA) score](https://en.wikipedia.org/wiki/SOFA_score)

-My capstone will evalute the ability of each of these 3 different scoring systems ability to predict patient mortality.
+My capstone will evalute each of these 3 different scoring systems ability to predict patient mortality.
 I will be also be attempting to combine the 3 scoring systems into one 'super scorer' and test it's predicitve ability.

 **2. How has this problem been solved before?
 If you feel like you are addressing a novel